Accessibility Resources Asynchronous Training

 This asynchronous training provides guidance on the appropriate assignment of accessibility resources in the classroom and for the California Assessment of Student Performance and Progress (CAASPP) and the English Language Proficiency Assessments for California (ELPAC).

-Module A should be completed prior to viewing Module B. All embedded videos on this web page should be watched in their entirety and in the order listed.
-Videos linked are not required but are provided as additional resources.
+Module A should be completed prior to Module B. All embedded videos on this web page should be watched in their entirety and in the order listed.
+There are also additional resources provided as options for further learning.

 Module A: Matching Accessibility Resources to Students' Needs

 Participants will learn about the importance of accessibility resources, the categories of accessibility resources, and the process for matching students with the appropriate accessibility resources for daily instruction and for assessments.
 Additionally, participants will learn how to categorize accessibility resources into Universal Design for Learning (UDL) categories.